valtimo-platform/valtimo-documentation/using-valtimo/upload/trefwoorden.md

 ![Selecting multiple trefwoorden for deletion](img/trefwoord-multi-select.png)

-Trefwoorden that are deleted will not be available for new files that are uploaded to the documenten api.
+Trefwoorden that are deleted will not be available for new files that are uploaded to the Documenten API.
 Existing files that are tagged with the trefwoord will still have the trefwoord attached to them.